-Can You Sell a House with a Mortgage In SF Bay Area
+Can You Sell a House with a Mortgage In San Francisco Bay Area

 As per the National Association of Realtors (NAR), homeowners typically reside in a property for around eight years before deciding to relocate or acquire another estate.
 Considering that mortgages commonly span 15 or 30 years for repayment, NAR’s statistics indicate that homeowners often relocate prior to fully settling their outstanding loan.
 But is this feasible?
 Can you vend a property prior to completing its mortgage payments?